 No. Unfortunately, the volunteers are not trained to offer ongoing text-based service.
 Please call PSG using either your phone number or your Skype account when you are ready.

 No. Because PSG is a completely anonymous service and the volunteers are not trained professionals, we do not offer ongoing counseling services.
 However, if you require it, we will gladly provide resources in those situations.

 Q: I tried calling, but the line was busy.
 What should I do?

 If you tried calling and the line is busy, that means that our volunteer is on another call.
 Try and call the line again after around 30 minutes.
 Unfortunately, because we only have one line available, we can only talk to one person at a time.

 About the Content of the Calls

 Q: Is there a time limit to the calls?

 No, there are no time limits for calls.
-PSG recognises the importance of giving you time and space to talk about your problems or concerns, so you can talk to the volunteer for as long as you need to.
+PSG recognizes the importance of giving you time and space to talk about your problems or concerns so you can talk to the volunteer for as long as you need to.